pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - review the rooting modules in order to understand the architecture of the app
 - check all the mixin and variables scss files in order to know what should be reused

+## JAMSTACK

+JamStack is a new way to build static website using javascript, apis, markups. contrary to LAMPStack everything is generated at the build time.
+It helps for the SEO and for the performance, loading time...

+There is two way to develop those websites:
+- server side rendering: do the rendering on a server, behind a cache. it's more complex and recommended only if you have very dynamic content in your page.
+- pre rendering: do the rendering at the build and then deploy static files online, it's the simpler and the easy to go solution.

+ In angular there is 2 solutions to build those static websites:
+ - universal: official solution provided by angular
+ - scully: community driven project, it's using a headless browser (puppeteer) and it's more complete and also provides also a plugin adapter.

+There is a new module called @angular/fire which helps to automatize the whole deployment process.

 ## INTERVIEW